scm-manager/scm-review-plugin/docs/en/overview/index.md

 The list offers these options:

-* open (standard): All pull requests that are open.
+* open/draft (standard): All pull requests that are open.
 * mine: All pull requests that are assigned to the current user.
 * to be reviewed: All pull requests that the current user is supposed to review.
 * all: All pull requests.